Clinic-Savers/clinic-savers/README.md

 # clinic-savers

 ## Access to Frontend UI ##
-add process of user logging in (order in which the pages will be accessed)
+add process of user journey (order in which the pages will be accessed)

 <br><br>
 For the frontend files to function, clinic-savers repository has to be saved in the webroot